 Home | CRS Home

-You’ll use the Container Security API to create and update runtime policies.
-You’ll use the Container Security UI to view policy details and apply policies to instrumented images.
+Create and update runtime policies, and then apply policies to instrumented images.
 Apply a policy to an instrumented image in order to enforce certain behavioral restrictions and secure the container spawned from the image.

 A runtime policy contains one or more rules of different types along with the mode the policy operates on, the default action for various rule types, whether to enable or disable the behavioral learning mode and more.
 New policies can be created from scratch or by auto-generating a behavioral profile policy from a running container (see Behavioral Learning).
 When defining a policy, you can change the default action for each rule type.

 The core technology behind most policy rules is the idea of a “function-level” (syscall) firewall; a policy rule can specify whether a program should or should not be able to execute a particular function (syscall), given a specific set of arguments.
 Each rule specifies a program that the rule matches, along with a rule type, whether the rule is enabled or disabled, and then the arguments that are required for that type of rule.

 There are three basic policy rule types: network, file and application.

 A network rule at first glance can provide “standard” firewall capabilities – allowing or denying inbound or outbound IP connectivity between the container and a given IP address and port to block lateral or external communication.
 The network rule has these types: Network Outbound and Network Inbound.

 File rules control what files can be accessed by a specific program.
 The file rule has these types: Read and Write.